ExodusMovement/react-native-wasm/README.md

 [comlink](https://github.com/GoogleChromeLabs/comlink) module that creates a proxy object that works across postMessage.
 Will need [proxy-polyfill](https://github.com/GoogleChrome/proxy-polyfill)

 wkwebview (not exactly what's needed but could be helpful)

 - loading files from doc folder: https://stackoverflow.com/questions/39336235/wkwebview-does-load-resources-from-local-document-folder?rq=1
 - requesting files from doc folder: https://stackoverflow.com/a/49637828 (same as https://stackoverflow.com/a/49638654)
 - allowing wkwebview to access a local file (sort of): https://stackoverflow.com/a/52953127
 - https://stackoverflow.com/questions/51538919/wkwebview-load-files-from-both-bundle-and-document-directory
+- Looks useful: load resources from relative path using local html in uiwebview https://stackoverflow.com/a/8436281